Symb1OS/blackdesert-fishbot/resources/loot/readme.txt

 unknown - This contains loot that is not recognized for any of the categories (usefull, confirm, exception).
 Border color is not taken into account.

 usefull - Add here the loot that we want to pick up without taking into account the frame.
 For example, fragments of relics have a green border, but we want the bot to pick them up with the filter turned off.

+The algorithm for determining the loot is as follows:
+First of all, the loot is compared with what is in the folders (usefull, confirm, exception).
+If an icon is defined as UNKNOWN, a filter by frame color is applied to it.